sg-hk/ccq/README.md

 vim.keymap.set("n", "<leader>a", SendClipboardToCmd, { desc = "send clipboard to fox - a zh" })
 ```

+Combined with the bookmarks nvim add-on, this makes for a very pleasant book-reading experience.
+You can look words up quickly with a couple key strokes, add definitions for later review, and drop back to the book within the same terminal window.
+You never need heavy, separate Python apps (Anki) or a whole browser environment (Yomitan).

+**code notes**

-As a challenge, almost all the code consists of low-level system calls (file descriptior reads and writes, byte offset seeks, ...) instead of stdio/string library functions.
+As a personal challenge, almost all the code consists of low-level system calls (file descriptor reads and writes, byte offset seeks, ...) instead of stdio/string library functions.
 There is minimal overhead, and ccq is fast, but this approach introduces a large amount of I/O syscalls for searching.
 Buffering through mmap would make sense here; it's a possible future feature.